-- A petition package to initiate the local improvement is obtained by calling The City of Calgary Operations Centre at 311. - To be valid, a petition must be signed by at least two-thirds (2/3) of the affected property owners representing at least half (1/2) the assessed value of land. - The completed petition form is returned to The City for validation.
+- A petition package to initiate the local improvement is obtained by calling The City of Calgary Operations Centre at 311. - To be valid, a petition must be signed by at least two-thirds (2/3) of the affected property owners representing at least half (1/2) the assessed value of land. - The completed petition form is returned to The City for validation. - When a valid petition is received, the proposed project is included in the next available group of local improvements.

-2017 GROUP TWO LOCAL IMPROVEMENT PROJECTS
+2017 GROUP ONE LOCAL IMPROVEMENT PROJECTS